 Whilst LED light bulbs do not rely on a delicate filament, this does not make then immune to failure.
 Whilst uncommon, you may experience a sudden failure with an LED bulb and this can be down to a few factors.
 Here are a few reasons that may cause an LED to suddenly fail:

 - Temperature- LED light bulbs may stay cool to touch but it is a myth that they do not create heat.
-A ‘heat sink’ is built into the back of most LED bulbs and this is used to dissipate the heat created.
+A ‘heat sink’ is built into the back of most LED light bulbs and this is used to dissipate the heat created.
 A good heat sink should allow the heat to escape and keep the LED chips from over heating.
 If however, an LED bulb has an inefficient heat sink that doesn’t do its job well, the LED chips can overheat and fail prematurely.
 It is also worth considering the ambient temperature which can affect the bulb.
 LED chips are sensitive to high temperatures they are in a room that is subjected to increased heat, this will shorten the lifespan and may cause the bulb to fail prematurely.

 - Insufficient housing- always ensure you are using a sufficient housing unit for your LED.
 For example if using an LED above a shower unit or outdoors it must be in an IP65 rated fitting.
 Otherwise moisture can cause damage to the bulb.

 - Manufacturing- Sometimes a bulb may fail do to a manufacturing issue.
 Often caused where parts of the LED lamp have not been soldered together correctly this can cause either the power not to run through correctly leading to the LED not working, or it can cause heat to build up within the lamp close to the chips, raising the internal temperature of the lamp, causing the chips to fail.